4 steps to a successful talent management strategy

 Your people are the most important asset in achieving organisational goals, so it’s critical that they are highly engaged and consistently performing to the best of their ability – but this takes work.
-Linking talent management to business strategy is a two-way street: employers need to be proactive in meeting their workforce half-way by giving them the resources to succeed, and employees need to embrace it and make the most of these tools.
+Linking talent management to business strategy is a two-way street: employers need to be proactive in meeting their workforce half-way by giving them the resources to succeed, and all employees (including high potential employees) need to embrace it and make the most of these tools.

 Talent management deserves as much focus as financial capital management in corporations - Jack Welch, former CEO General Electric

 The constant pace of change and increasing competition to recruit and retain the best talent in every business and in every sector highlights the importance of investing in a strong talent management strategy and why it should be at the top of your agenda year in, year out.

 In 2015, Jessica Cooper, a high performance research adviser for the Chartered Institute for People Development noted,

 Talent management is becoming a higher priority for CEOs with an increased focus on talent development and retention, but talent management spend seems on the whole to have stayed the same (51%).

 Knowing why you need to develop your talent is one thing, but how do you go about creating a talent management strategy?
 We’ve identified four key steps to give your organisation the competitive edge, from attracting, developing and managing talent to evaluating the success of the strategy.

 Interviewees are always advised to make a first and lasting impression, but is your company doing the same?
 As part of your talent development strategies, when attracting high potential external talent to your organisation, ask yourself the following questions to help you to formulate a strong plan:

 - How do prospective candidates view your organisation?